Salix × fragilis: Ecology

 The plant is commonly called crack willow or brittle willow because it is highly susceptible to damage from wind, ice and snow.
 The name also derives from the twigs, which break off very easily and cleanly at the base with an audible crack.
 Broken twigs and branches can readily take root, enabling the species to colonise new areas when they fall into waterways and are carried some distance downstream.
 The plant is particularly adept at colonising new riverside sandbanks formed after floods.
 It also spreads by root suckers, forming pure 'groves'.

-Cultivation
+Cultivation and uses

 Salix × fragilis is cultivated as a fast-growing ornamental tree.
 The cultivar 'Russelliana' (syn.
 S. × fragilis var. russelliana) is by far the most common clone of crack willow in Great Britain and Ireland, very easily propagated by cuttings.
 It is a vigorous tree commonly reaching 20–25 m tall, with leaves up to 15 cm long.
 It is a female clone.